eqNj/eqN-PD2-Filter/README.md

 Ensured any and all newly useful runeword bases are always showing and sometimes notifying.
 (4 socket, ethereal elite shields, 3 socket ethereal class or elite helms, 5 socket elite amazon bows, etc.)

 Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the endgame.

+Added notes to crafted and rare weapons that are good for Low Level Dueling to encourage trading.

 Added notes to magic and rare jewels that are good for Low Level Dueling to encourage trading.